hymaa010/MATLAB_Simulink_to_Blender_Simulation/README.md

 3. **Mathematical Model**:
    - The Python script also computes the spring's stretch and position using a mathematical model defined in `spring_model.py`.

-## Project Structure

-- `/MATLAB/`: Contains the Simulink model and any related MATLAB files.
-- `/Blender/`: Contains the Blender scene file and Python scripts for animation.
-- `/Data/`: Example Excel data from the Simulink simulation.

 ## Acknowledgments